CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>     VRF

-### Atrributes
+### Attributes

   min-arrival  Minimum delay in receiving new version of a LSA.
-If 'auto',
+If 'auto', inherited from global.
+This is the default.

-               inherited from global.
-This is the default. throttle     Delay (msec) between sending LSAs.
+  throttle     Delay (msec) between sending LSAs.
 If 'auto', inherited from  global.
 This is the default.

 ## nv set vrf <vrf-id> router ospf timers spf

 ### Usage